garbados/couchdb/share/doc/src/api/configuration.rst

   * **200**:
     Request completed successfully.

-Returns the entire CouchDB server configuration as a JSON structure.
+Returns the entire Cloudant server configuration as a JSON structure.
 The structure is organized by different configuration sections, with individual values.